Home· Freshwater Aquarium Blog·10 Best Goldfish Foods You Need to Try

 4. Hikari Cichlid Excel

-Hikari Cichlid Excel
+Hikari Fish Food Hikari Cichlid Excel

 5. Repashy Super Gold Gel Food

-Repashy Super Gold Gel Food
+Repashy Fish Food Repashy Super Gold

 Looking for a goldfish-specific food that isn’t a pellet?
 Repashy worked with goldfish experts to design a premium gel food with the best ingredients on the market.
 Goldfish love gel food because it is soft and moist, easy to digest, and gentle on their sensitive swim bladders.
 If you really want to spoil your goldfish, Repashy Super Gold contains an incredible blend of krill, algae, black soldier fly larvae, squid, seaweed, egg, plant proteins, fruits, flowers, and more.
 This mixture is also chock-full of essential vitamins, calcium, and beta carotene for color enrichment.
 In addition to Super Gold, goldfish owners like to feed Repashy Soilent Green, an algae- and plant-heavy gel mix with an astounding 8% fiber content.
 Read this article for easy instructions on how to make Repashy instant gel food in less than 10 minutes.